Brucelead.com redirect removal instructions

 What is brucelead.com?

-Brucelead.com is one of the many rogue websites on the Internet that is designed to redirect its visitors to various untrustworthy websites.
-Some other websites of this type are hilons.com, frigod.com and fibeae.com.
-As a rule, brucelead.com (and other rogue websites) get visited unintentionally - its potentially unwanted applications (PUAs) that are forcing users to visit it.
-Most PUAs infiltrate systems without user's knowledge and also gather data, deliver ads and misuse computer's resources.
+brucelead.com is one of many rogue websites that redirects visitors to other untrustworthy sites.
+Examples of other websites of this type include hilons.com, frigod.com, and fibeae.com.
+As a rule, brucelead.com and other rogue websites are visited unintentionally - potentially unwanted applications (PUAs) force users to visit them.
+Most PUAs infiltrate systems without users' knowledge and also record data, deliver ads, and misuse computer resources.

-As soon as a potentially unwanted application of this type gets installed it makes web browsers to open a new tab or a window and redirects users to brucelead.com site.
-When visited, it opens additional tabs (about two or three) and redirects users to other untrustworthy/potentially malicious websites that might contain some malware and could infect computers with various high-risk computer infections.
-Furthermore, potentially unwanted applications tend to deliver ads (coupons, banners, surveys and other similar ads) that topically are displayed using tools that enable placement of third party graphical content and conceal underlying content of any visited website.
-When clicked, these ads redirect users to some website, very likely to an untrustworthy one, or run scripts designed to download and install other PUAs.
-Another downside of PUAs is the information tracking aspect.
-Potentially unwanted applications often collect various data, including IP addresses, keystrokes, visited websites, search queries, geo-locations and so on.
-It is possible that gathered data might contain personally identifiable/sensitive information as well.
-When collected, this data is used to generate revenue by sharing it with various third parties (potentially, cyber criminals).
-By sharing it PUAs developers put users at risk of various privacy issues, problems related to browsing safety or even an identity theft.
-Moreover, potentially unwanted applications of this type could start running various background processes (like cryptocurrency mining) that could affect computer's performance in a bad way, in other words to slow it down.
-We believe that all these mentioned PUAs characteristics are enough to be the reasons why users should uninstall such applications as soon as possible.
+As soon as a potentially unwanted application of this type is installed, it forces browsers to open a new tab or a window and redirects users to brucelead.com.
+This site then opens additional tabs (about two or three) and redirects to other untrustworthy/potentially malicious websites that might contain malware and could infect computers with high-risk computer infections.
+Furthermore, potentially unwanted applications tend to deliver ads (coupons, banners, survey, etc.) that are often displayed using tools that enable placement of third party graphical content on any site and conceal underlying content.
+When clicked, these ads redirect to websites that might be untrustworthy, or run scripts designed to download and install other PUAs.
+Another downside of PUAs is information tracking.
+Potentially unwanted applications often collect data including IP addresses, keystrokes, visited websites, search queries, geo-locations, and so on.
+Some data might also contain personally identifiable/sensitive information that is used to generate revenue by sharing it with third parties (potentially, cyber criminals).
+This puts users at risk of privacy issues, problems relating to browsing safety, or even identity theft.
+Furthermore, potentially unwanted applications of this type might run background processes (such as cryptocurrency mining) that could affect (reduce) computer performance.
+The behavior of these PUAs is reason enough to uninstall them immediately.

-Most potentially unwanted applications of this type are virtually identical and share the same similarities - they offer users various "useful" features and attempt to trick users into downloading them so that developers could generate revenue by collecting and sharing data, delivering ads and causing unwanted redirects.
-Quite often they do not provide the promised functionalities, on the contrary, PUAs are more likely to cause various problems related to online privacy and browsing safety.
+Potentially unwanted applications of this type are virtually identical - they offer "useful" features and attempt to trick users into downloading.
+In this way, developers generate revenue by collecting and sharing data, delivering ads, and causing unwanted redirects.
+They provide none of the functionality promised.
+On the contrary, PUAs are more likely to cause problems relating to online privacy and browsing safety.

 How did adware install on my computer?

-One way to install a potentially unwanted applications is to download them from their official websites.
-Nevertheless, most users install PUAs inadvertently/unintentionally - through clicked intrusive ads or when installing software.
-Software developers often use a deceptive marketing method called "bundling", which is also known as a stealth installation of third party programs together with regular (usually free) software.
+One way to install potentially unwanted applications is to download them from their official websites, however, most users install them inadvertently through clicked intrusive ads or when installing software.
+Software developers often use a deceptive marketing method called "bundling", which is also known as stealth installation of third party programs together with regular (usually free) software.
 Developers usually do not disclose information about included/bundled apps and hide them in "Custom", "Advanced" and other similar settings of software installation processes.
-By skipping installation steps (or clicking untrustworthy ads) many users are doing a favour for PUAs developers and unknowingly allow their potentially unwanted applications to be installed.
+By skipping installation steps (or clicking untrustworthy ads), many users are providing a favour for PUA developers and inadvertently allow potentially unwanted applications to be installed.

 How to avoid installation of potentially unwanted applications?

-In order to avoid installations of potentially unwanted applications we recommend to download software using only official and trustworthy sources/websites.
-It is not a good idea to download software using some third party downloaded or installer, or a torrent client.
-Quite often such third party software installers/downloaders are monetized by promoting various potentially unwanted software/applications.
-Moreover, analyze each software installation step by checking "Custom"/"Advanced" settings and/or options and decline any unwanted offers before finishing the installation.
-If you happen to click some intrusive (or any other ad) and it redirects you to some dubious website (such as gambling, pornography, adult dating etc.) - close it and check your browser for any unwanted extensions, plug-ins or add-ons, and remove all unwanted entries as soon as possible.
+To avoid installation of potentially unwanted applications, download software using official and trustworthy sources/websites only.
+Do not download software using third party downloaders/installers or a torrent client.
+Third party software installers/downloaders are often monetized by promoting potentially unwanted software/applications.
+Furthermore, study each software installation step by checking "Custom"/"Advanced" settings and options, and decline any unwanted offers before finishing the installation.
+If you click an intrusive ad and it redirects you to a dubious website (such as gambling, pornography, adult dating etc.), close it and check your browser for any unwanted extensions, plug-ins, and add-ons, and remove all unwanted entries immediately.
 If your computer is already infected with rogue applications, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.

 Therefore, before commencing, perform these steps: